 Multiple Enterprises Analysis

-This section provides a variety of additional data including: physical description of the location inspected, the employer’s website address, additional named insureds and any relevant notes about the business.
+This section provides a variety of additional information including physical description of the location inspected, the policyholder’s website address, additional named insureds and any pertinent notes about the business.

 Key Factors for Class Assignment

 For each separately classifiable operation, the report lists the specific factors – taken directly from the USRP’s definition of the classification – that led to the classification assignment.

 Additional Key Data Points